 Another issue is with the stakeholders, whose trust is necessary for implementing the ERP system in your company.
-Failure to have the stakeholders onboard can lead to many troubles.
+Failure to have the stakeholders on board can lead to many troubles.

-4. Underestimating ERP
+4. Underestimating ERP:

 It is perhaps a part of our corporate culture to simply finish the job by any means necessary.
 Be it patchwork or adjustments, we are largely concerned only with the end result and not about the process we undertake to achieve it.

-While this approach works most of the time, it would be foolish to treat implementing ERP system as yet another IT project.
+While this approach works most of the time, it would be foolish to treat implementing an ERP system as yet another IT project.
 ERP systems are comprehensive and huge, and they require a lot of time, money and manpower.

 As such, it must be communicated clearly to the employees that it isn’t a regular project, and therefore, regular gimmicks won’t work over it.
 Only adherence to rules and strict guidelines would help.

-5. Choose the team wisely
+5. Choose the Team Wisely:

 ERP implementation is an exhaustive process with countless steps and sub-modules.
-Each of them requires a particular skill set, and hence, people with those particular skill set.
+Each of them requires a particular skill set, and hence, people with those particular skill sets.
 It is important that the right people in the team are made responsible for implementing ERP.

-Apart from reducing chances of errors, it would also increase the overall efficiency of the entire implementation.
+Apart from reducing the chances of errors, it would also increase the overall efficiency of the entire implementation.

-6. Understand need and scope
+6. Understand need and Scope: